randompersona1/ultrastarParser/README.md

 ## Features

 - get and set attributes using ```UltrastarFile::get_attribute``` and ```UltrastarFile::set_attribute```.
 Also ```UltrastarFile::attribute_exists```
-- check/validate a file for completeness, existing and correct attributes, duet parameters
+- check/validate a file for completeness, existing and correct attributes, duet parameters and karaoke possibility

 ```python
 usf = UltrastarFile('path_to_txt_file')